CEDStandards/CEDS-IDS/README.md

 ### Loading CEDS Element Metadata

-The full list of CEDS Element metadata is available to load to the CEDS IDS in the form of two tables-\_CEDSElements and \_CEDStoIDSMapping.  \_CEDSElements contains the full list of CEDS Elements and basic metadata.  \_CEDStoIDSMapping contains mapping information that links CEDS Elemenet metadata to the CEDS IDS tables and columns.
+The full list of CEDS Element metadata is available to load to the CEDS IDS in the form of two tables-\_CEDSElements and \_CEDStoIDSMapping.  \_CEDSElements contains the full list of CEDS Elements and basic metadata.  \_CEDStoIDSMapping contains mapping information that links CEDS Element metadata to the CEDS IDS tables and columns.

 1. Open the script at /src/metadata/Populate-CEDS-Element-Tables.sql using your preferred SQL client.
 2. Connect to your CEDS IDS database instance.